 In a Rafah school called ‘Hope’, Gaza IDPs seek shelter from Israel’s bombs

-The staff and students at Al-Amal Rehabilitation Society have pivoted to helping displaced people coming to Rafah.
+The staff and students at El-Amal Rehabilitation Society have pivoted to helping displaced people coming to Rafah.

-Rafah, Gaza Strip – The rooms and corridors of Rafah’s Al-Amal Rehabilitation Society, a two-storey building in a sunny yard filled with trees, and a children’s play area off to the side, are as lively as they have ever been.
+Rafah, Gaza Strip – The rooms and corridors of Rafah’s El-Amal Rehabilitation Society, a two-storey building in a sunny yard filled with trees, and a children’s play area off to the side, are as lively as they have ever been.

 But instead of it being just the deaf students who are usually bustling around, the classrooms are occupied by families fleeing Israel’s relentless assault on the people of Gaza.